rjdscott/datatools/pipelines/README.md

 This project aims to highlight a simple pySpark ETL pipeline, with scope to enhance using Apache Airflow.

 ### ToDo
-1. Add Airflow
+1. Integrate a proper Airflow framework
-2. Migrate `jobs/load_ticker_data.py` into a proper DAG
+2. Migrate `jobs/load_ticker_data.py` into an airflow DAG
+3. Include a scheduled pyspark ETL example with public API
-3. Dockerize
+4. Dockerize